oxfist/night-owl.nvim/README.md

 ## 🚀 Start Using With A Single Line

-> ℹ️ You can skip this step if you followed the lazy.nvim setup, since that
+> ℹ️ You can skip this step if you followed the `lazy.nvim` setup, since that
-> already sets the colorschmeme.
+> already sets the colorscheme.

 Add the following line to your Lua configuration files, e.g.
 `~/.config/nvim/init.lua` (your actual path might be different):